 If you’re scrappy (and your kids are more than a year apart), you can use a play yard/bassinet for your second baby for the first 6-12 months (give or take), which should buy you enough time to get your older child out of the crib before your baby really needs it.

 That said, if you feel strongly about each child having their own crib from Day 1, by all means, get a second crib.
-This is especially true if your kiddos will be close in age and your oldest is still sleeping happily in a crib.
+This is especially true if your kiddos are close in age and your oldest is still sleeping happily in a crib.

 Example: my girls were 2.5 years apart.
 By the time Alice was born, I could tell Lucie’s days in her crib were numbered (she was constantly climbing out, etc.).
 Alice slept in a co-sleeper for about 5 months, then we decided it was time for both of them to upgrade.
 By this time, Lucie was 3, so we bought her a big bed (which was just a mattress on the floor), and moved Alice into Lucie’s crib.
 This plan prevented us from buying two cribs: score!